FominP/DataProjects/README.md

 Libraries: `pandas`, `investpy`

 I did this project at the university to upload currency exchange rate data.
 I also wanted to practice retrieving data from the REST API services.
 I decided to post the code for fellow students who do not know how to use Python for such tasks.

+### requests_api
+Task: learn how to work with data from different APIs.

+Libraries: `requests', `pandas`

+I did this project as my homework.